Activities for team building and games for your virtual team

 7. Brew Tours in the Area

-Why we enjoy it: a great way to relax and enjoy a good day of work is to share an ice cold beer with your squad.
-For an immersive journey into the world of craft beer, City Beer Tours takes it five levels further and helps you to master all the tricks along the way.
+a great way to relax and enjoy a good day of work is to share an ice-cold beer with your squad.
+For an immersive journey into the world of craft beer, City Beer Tours takes it five levels further and helps you master all the tricks along the way.

-Yeah, Tip!
-All experiences can be tailored to your budget and team building needs, including custom beer, backstage access, and branded pint glasses.
-For an immersive environment, all online activities involve packages shipped to the door of your employees.
+All experiences can be tailored to your budget and team-building needs, including custom beer, backstage access, and branded pint glasses.
+For an immersive environment, all online activities involve packages shipped to your employees’ doors.

 8. The Game of Escapes